-Application for entrance into the Program is made through the Committee on Medical Laboratory Education.
-Application information may be obtained from our website, www.sanfordhealth.org/Careers/EducationalOpportunities.
-Applications accepted August 1 to October 1 for the class starting the following June.
-Interviews are completed during October/November.
-Student selection is usually completed by late December.
+Application information may be obtained from our website, www.sanfordhealth.org/ Careers/EducationalOpportunities.
+Applications are accepted August 1 to October 1 for the class starting the following July.
+Interviews are completed during October/ November and student selection is usually completed by late December.